Paul Langmack: Playing career

 While attending Patrician Brothers' College, Fairfield, Langmack captained the Australian Schoolboys team in 1982.

 Langmack won three premierships as a member of the Canterbury-Bankstown Bulldogs in 1984, 1985 and 1988, and later played for and captained Western Suburbs.
 In 1987, he became the youngest player in history to register 100 top-grade games at the age of 22 years 26 days.
 Langmack was named Rugby League Weeks player of the year in 1992.
-In 1999 former teammate Phil Gould brought Langmack to the Sydney City club, he played one final season – a season that didn't reach any great heights, only appearing in three first grade matches.
+In 1999, former teammate Phil Gould brought Langmack to the Sydney City club.
+He played one final season a season that didn't reach any great heights, as he only appeared in three first-grade matches.

 Coaching career

-In 2002 he was a contender to replace Terry Lamb as the coach of the Wests Tigers and was reportedly the preferred candidate of senior players, including Terry Hill and Darren Senter.
+In 2002, he was a contender to replace Terry Lamb as the coach of the Wests Tigers and was reportedly the preferred candidate of senior players, including Terry Hill and Darren Senter.
 After the signing of Tim Sheens to the position, Langmack became assistant coach to Craig Coleman at the South Sydney Rabbitohs.

 After Coleman was dramatically sacked immediately prior to the 2003 season, Langmack was installed as coach, but was unable to avoid the wooden spoon, winning just three games.
 After an unsuccessful start to the 2004 season, he was sacked and replaced by assistant Arthur Kitinas.
 Langmack's last season in charge of Souths was also marred by claims that Langmack was a racist by Souths player Owen Craigie.